Ciao! I’m Ermy!

 Looking for my professional bio?
 Here it is!

-Erminia Pedata, aka “Ermy”, is a language coach (certified by Efficient Language Coaching and accredited by the International Coaching Federation) who helps lifelong learners with a free spirit learn the language they love and travel the world.
+Erminia Pedata, aka “Ermy”, is a language coach (certified by Efficient Language Coaching and accredited by the International Coaching Federation) who helps enthusiastic lifelong learners with a free spirit to make their Italian dreams come through by learning to speak Italian in a creative and playful way.

-Finally, in 2017, while looking for a way to help her learners make more efficient and faster progress, Ermy started studying Neurolanguage coaching® with Rachel Paling.
-By having a holistic approach to teaching, which joins languages, neuroscience and coaching principles, Ermy creates and teaches language classes that go beyond just learning a language and gives people a unique learning experience.
+Finally, in 2017, while looking for a way to help her learners make more efficient and faster progress, Ermy studied Neurolanguage coaching® with Rachel Paling.
+By having a holistic approach to teaching, which joins languages, creativity, neuroscience and coaching principles, Ermy has created classes and programmes that helped dozens of learners to speak Italian with confidence, embrace language learning as a tool for self development, and have fun on their way to fluency.

-She’s been featured on a variety of language learning websites including: Parrot Time, Huggins International, The Joy of Languages and, the world’s most popular language learning blog, Fluent in 3 Months.
+Ermy has been featured on a variety of language learning websites and podcast including: Parrot Time, Huggins International, The Joy of Languages, LanguageLovers.AU and, the world’s most popular language learning blog, Fluent in 3 Months.
+Ermy has also been a speaker at a variety of international conferences and events including The Edinburgh Language Event (2020), The Polyglot Conference (2020) and Britain’s no.1 event for language learners, language teachers and everyone who loves languages: The Language Show.

 GET IN TOUCH